-Any more development?
+Any more development needed?

-When introducing a method or approach, especially if it is new, this question appears: is there any limitation in performance?
-Here is our answer: as far as realizing the principle of generating expert systems in the sense we proposed is concerned, we see no limitations, however, if the volume of data used in test is concerned, we believe that we have to test our machine with much more samples for English language checks, especially with the extremely variable environment (unconstrained handwriting and check background design).
-Tens of samples are not sufficient to judge completely the performance.
+When introducing a method or approach, this question appears: is there any limitation in performance? our answer: as far as realizing the principle of generating expert systems in the sense we proposed is concerned, we see no limitations, however, if the volume of data used in testing is concerned, we believe that we have to test our machine with more samples for English language checks.
 In this regard, we may say, when the volume of checks is very big, we may use "grouping" principle to expand the ability of the system.
 In fact, "grouping" is one of the secrets of success of ASV Technologies over 20 years of work without problems with millions of checks investigated every day.
-Concerning the Chinese language, we tested only one sample with excellent result, but it must be tested with sufficient number of samples.
-Finally, we would like to say: we concentrated in this paper on the success of the principle, in general, not on the fine details.
+Concerning the Chinese language, we tested only one sample with excellent result, but it must be tested with much more samples.
+Concerning the bacteria ES, we are very optimistic.